openopt/copt/doc/index.rst

 Where to go from here?
 ----------------------

-To know more about copt, check out our :ref:`example gallery <sphx_glr_auto_examples>` or browse through the module reference using the left side bar.
+To know more about copt, check out our :ref:`example gallery <sphx_glr_auto_examples>` or browse through the module reference using the left navigation bar.

 .. toctree::